fsuri/Pequin-Artifact/RunningExperiments.md

 >: notice: Some of the systems have matured since the reported results (e.g. undergone minor bugfixes).
 These should have none, if very little impact on performances, but we acknowledge it nonetheless for completeness.
 The main claims/takewayas remain consistent.

+>: notice: For low number of clients latency on all systems is always a bit higher than under load.
+Some system artifact we haven't been able to debug -- CPU/network just becomes faster

 #### **1 - Workloads**:
 We report evaluation results for 3 workloads (TPCC, Smallbank, Retwis) and 4 systems: Tapir (Crash Failure baseline), Basil (our system), TxHotstuff (BFT baseline), and TxBFTSmart (BFT baseline).
 All systems were evaluated using 3 shards each, but use different replication factors.